-The Readiness Review provides you with a summary of GDPR as it applies to your organisation (including a view of the new UK Data Protection Bill for UK-based companies), a view of your current data and processing based on the interview and a prioritised set of next steps (cross-referenced to GDPR) and a high-level milestone plan.
+The Readiness Review provides you with a summary of GDPR as it applies to your organisation (including a view of the proposed UK Data Protection Bill for UK-based companies), a view of your current data and processing based on the interview and a prioritised set of next steps (cross-referenced to GDPR) and a high-level milestone plan.
 It also provides an indication of the effort and timescales required for each action and how we can support you in achieving these.

 The action plan covers areas including:

 - Embedding best practice re privacy planning and strategy in your organisation

 - Updating your privacy notices on websites, email, cookies, to adhere to GDPR

 - Upon whom you process personal data on including special categories like health and children